The Workforce Innovation and Opportunity Act (Workforce Investment Act).

 WIA Dislocated Worker Services - Is provided to those who have been terminated or laid off from employment.
 Assistance can also be provided to those who have received notification of an upcoming layoff or termination and if they are doubtful to return to work in his/her previous occupation or industry.

 Career centers - The WIOA program pays for facilities known as One-Stop Career Centers.
 These locations are located in most major counties and towns across the country.
 The sites provide the unemployed or people looking to gain new skills a wide variety of tools and resources.
 Clients can attend job training programs, vocational training, free computer classes, GED instruction and much more.
-Click here.
+Find more details on local one stop career centers.

 Workforce Innovation and Opportunity Act Youth Program - Services are provided to eligible youth (aged 14 - 21) and can assist them in achieving employment and academic success.
+There can be side hustle jobs, hobbies for income, and other opportunities.
 The following resources are offered.

 - Summer jobs and employment opportunities that are associated with occupational and academic learning.